Lewis & Harris Football Association: Acres Boys Club Cup

+Eilean Fraoch Cup

+The Eilean Fhraoich Cup is a distinctive competition within the Lewis and Harris Football League.
+What sets this cup apart is that players represent their home village, regardless of which football club they are signed to.
+Notably, the town clubs do not enter the competition.

+The name Eilean Fhraoich, which translates to "Heather Isle" in Scottish Gaelic, is another name for the Isle of Lewis.

+Highland Amateur Cup

 Representative team

 A 'select' team representing Lewis & Harris periodically enters cup competitions organized by the North Caledonian Football Association.

-This team should not be confused with the Western Isles representative team, which competes at the Island Games and usually selects players from both the Lewis & Harris and Uist & Barra amateur leagues.
+This team is not the same as the Western Isles representative team, which competes at the Island Games and usually selects players from both the Lewis & Harris and Uist & Barra amateur leagues.

 As of 2017, the squad is managed by Kevin Anderson.
 The team, to date, has triumphed in one cup competition - when they won 1–0 against Golspie Sutherland in the final of the North Caledonian Cup at Dalmore Park, Alness.
 The match, contested in November 2014, was broadcast with live commentary on BBC Radio nan Gàidheal.